tektronix/numconverter/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+#### Contributor License Agreement
+Contributions to this project must be accompanied by a Contributor License Agreement.
+You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.